From Price to Value – how to build trust with buyers

 If however the salesperson is selling themselves and their ability to build trust then, if the customer decides not to buy, the salesperson may feel that they failed personally.
 The good news is that where these skills are developed and aligned with customer-centric marketing, then loyalty increases, customer spend increases and customers recommend you to their friends and colleagues.

-Written by Keith Dugdale and David Lambert, Directors of IOWEU International and co-authors of Smarter Selling, published by FT-Prentice Hall, 2007 (ISBN 0273712462).
+Written by Keith Dugdale and David Lambert, co-authors of the best selling book Smarter Selling, published by FT-Prentice Hall, 2007 (ISBN 0273712462).